Is Digital Signage more expensive than traditional Print Media? Let’s explore the facts

 SignageCosts

-One of the most frequently asked questions we hear is “How expensive is digital signage?”
-This is typically asked by people looking at digital signage for the first time and also what we will be covering in our post.
+One of the most frequently asked questions we hear is “How expensive is Digital Signage?”
+This is typically asked by people looking at Digital Signage for the first time and also what we will be covering in our post.

 This is a loaded question so let’s break it down “is it more expensive than…. [blank]?”
 In this case, [blank] is often referring to traditional, print media such as billboards, printed menus and posters etc.